Sony WF-1000XM5 Truly Wireless Headphones Review

 The Sony WF-1000XM5 Earbuds have a comfortable fit.
 They have a more ergonomic fit than their predecessor since the bud's shape puts less overall pressure on the lower part of your inner ear.
 They're also quite lightweight.
 Even though the buds aren't as bulky, the charging elements and surrounding plastic can still feel sharp and irritating against your inner ear, depending on your ear shape.

 They come with four pairs of memory foam ear tips, ranging from extra small to large.
-This material is comfortable since they're more malleable and form-fitting and less stiff than those included with the Sony WF-1000XM4 Truly Wireless.
+This material is comfortable since the ear tips are more malleable and form-fitting and less stiff than those that are included with the Sony WF-1000XM4 Truly Wireless.
 This material choice also helps improve the seal of the buds in your ears as it can mold to the shape of your ear canal for a more flush fit.
 That said, the memory foam will degrade over time and eventually needs to be replaced to maintain similar noise isolation levels.
 Some users have also reported that the ear tips aren't very comfortable and put pressure on the ear canal.
 A few users have also suggested using completely different ear tips to get a better fit.
 If you have small ear canals, you may also have difficulty achieving a snug and stable fit, even with the smallest included tip size.
 However, even with these negatives, the XM5's updated design is more comfortable than their predecessor's.
+If comfort is your primary concern, check out the Bose QuietComfort Ultra Earbuds (2nd Gen); they have a shallower fit and soft silicone ear tips in three sizes.

 7.7